jonatanalcala/ml-classification/docs/Research & Concepts.md

 ## C.) Scikit-learn vs Book Implementations: Why does scikit-learn outperform book code?

+The reason scikit-learn’s versions are faster mainly because the hot path is written in Cython.
+Cython is a superset of Python that lets you add static types and compiles your code to C, so loops and dot-products run as compiled code instead of through the Python interpreter. sklearn uses this for the SGD inner loop (`sgd_fast.pyx`) and can also tap **BLAS** (or Basic Linear Algebra Subprograms) and even **OpenMP** (API for shared-memory parallel programming) for parallelism.

+On top of raw speed, sklearn’s SGD engine gives you learning-rate schedules, L1/L2/ElasticNet, shuffling, early stopping, class weights, and even weight averaging—all of which make training faster and more stable.

+By contrast, our scratch Perceptron iterates in pure Python, paying per-iteration overhead, and our `AdalineGD` does full-batch updates, which are costlier per epoch.
+That’s why, on the Adult-Income data, the sklearn Perceptron/‘Adaline’ reached similar or better accuracy faster, with fewer numerical issues and less tuning.

+The takeaway: for production-style speed and stability, we prefer sklearn’s compiled SGD stack; and we use the scratch code for learning and transparency.

 ### References
 - **Perceptron wraps SGDClassifier** (parameters & equivalence): [scikit-learn docs](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Perceptron.html).
 - **SGDClassifier/Regressor options** (losses, penalties, learning-rate schedules, early stopping, sparse input, partial_fit): [scikit-learn docs](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html).